‘Tumhari Sulu’ review: Vidya Balan is a knockout as a housewife who finds her voice

 Advertising filmmaker Suresh Triveni’s sparkling directorial debut Tumhari Sulu finally puts Balan’s textured voice and uninhibited chortle to proper use.
 Balan plays a housewife who hosts a late-night radio show in Tumhari Sulu.
 The voice becomes richer and sexier, and the laughs are plentiful as Balan’s Sulochana has a life-altering adventure (until reality catches up with her).

 It starts with a malfunctioning television set.
 Ashok (Manav Kaul) cannot get customer service to repair the equipment.
 His wife Sulochana is a collector of trivial accomplishments – she is a lime-and-spoon race expert and a winner of consumer goods contests.
 Sulochana has had an incomplete education and is considered the family dunce but she is bursting with can-do spirit.
 She reckons that she can exchange the pressure cooker she has won on a radio show for a television set.
-Sulochana makes her way from her home in the distant Mumbai suburb Virarto a world vastly different – the swanky radio statio, where she gets more than she bargained for.
+Sulochana makes her way from her home in the distant Mumbai suburb Virar to a world vastly different – the swanky radio statio, where she gets more than she bargained for.

 Encouraged by a vacancy for a late-night radio spot, Sulochana auditions for the job, and persuades the station boss Maria (Neha Dhupia) that she has the ability to field calls from lonely hearts after sundown.